panda-roux-dev/MoonGem/README.md

 MoonGem is a Gemini protocol server written in C. It supports serving static files as well as Gemtext (.gmi) files with inline Lua scripting.

-Script blocks are denoted using special begin/end line tokens.
 An example page might look like this:

 ```
 # Example 1